SherG/perpetual-elm/exampleSite/content/about.md

 ### About our name

-Spearfish is a trade name of Spearfish Capital Funding LLC, a small business based in the mid-Connecticut River Valley in New Hampshire.
+Spearfish is a trade name of Spearfish Capital Funding LLC, a small business based in the Middle Connecticut River Valley of New Hampshire.